LxaNce-Hacker/BabyScript/README.md

 ## Usage

 - Running Predefined Commands : <br>
-  - You can run predefined commands by typing them with the keyword "Baby" anywhere in the string. <br>
+  - You can run predefined commands by typing them with the keyword "Hey Baby" anywhere in the string. <br>
   ```Hey Baby upgrade yourself``` <br>
   ```Hey Baby Good Night``` <br>
   ```etc``` <br>